India’s ‘mystery illness’ steps on nerves frayed by Covid-19 pandemic

 They aren't related to each other.
 They don't all live in the same area.
 They're from different age groups, including about 70 children, but very few are elderly.

-And Andhra Pradesh state is among those worst hit by Covid-19, with crossing over 800,000 detected cases.
+And Andhra Pradesh state is among those worst hit by Covid-19, crossing over 800,000 detected cases.

-The health system in the state, like the rest of India, has been frayed by the virus.
+The health system in the state, like the rest of India, has been ravaged by the virus.

 READ MORE: Future bleak for the poorest despite Covid-19 vaccine on the horizon